-In a large pot (about 6 quarts), heat up several tablespoons of oil over medium high heat.
-I would say 4 Tbs. probably.
+In a large pot heat up several tablespoons of oil over medium high heat.
+I would say 4 Tbls. probably.
 When the pan is good and hot, take your beef cubes that you have rolled around in your seasoned flour, a piece at a time, and shake off the excess flour.
 Then put them in the oil.
-Don't crowed the beef.
-You want to cook the beef in batches, the reason for this, is you want your beef to brown and get awesome...not steam it which is what you'll do if you put the entire batch in at once.
+Don't crowd the beef.
+You want to cook the beef in batches, the reason for this, is you want your beef to brown and get awesome, not steam it which is what you'll do if you put the entire batch in at once.
 Brown each piece, more or less, on all sides.
 When browned, remove to a plate.
 Finish browning all the beef.
 If you have to add a touch more oil to the pan, go ahead.

-Notice all the browned goodness in the bottom...this is flavor.
+Notice all the browned goodness in the bottom?
+This is flavor.
 Add some water to the bottom of your pan to prevent the browned stuff from burning.
 Start filling the pot with ingredients.
-Add the onion, carrots and celery and browned meat.
-Throw in a couple pieces of Parmesan rind...this is going to add some serious flavor and thicken the soup a bit.
-You will pull these out when cooking is done.
+Add the onion, carrots, celery, and browned meat.
+Throw in a couple pieces of Parmesan rind.
+This is going to add some serious flavor and thicken the soup a bit.
+You'll pull these out when cooking is done.
 Throw in your pieces of pepper and your beans and grains mix.
 Add your tomato sauce and a few dashes of Worcestershire Sauce.
 Now fill up the pot with the rest of the water.
 Leave about 2 inches up at the top.
 I would say, don't really season it with salt at this point.
 Let it simmer for a bit and then taste it.
 You don't want your soup to be too salty!!